Peter Andre wife and kids: Who is Emily MacDonagh and his kids as Katie Price reveals living arrangements

 Emily Andre, 28, formerly known as Emily MacDonagh tied the knot with Peter in 2015, and they share two children together.

-Since her relationship with Peter, the 28-year-old who studied medicine, has bagged herself a gig as the stand-in doctor on Lorraine and also has her own magazine column.
+Since her relationship with Peter, the some time reality star - who studied medicine at uni - has bagged herself a gig as the stand-in doctor on Lorraine and also has her own magazine column.

 How did Peter and Emily meet?